davidcavazos/project-dragon/auto-ml-train/README.md

 ## create_directory.py

-- Python script that creates directory structure for storing documents.
+- Python script that creates directory structure for storing documents and copies static documents from train-bucket to local

 ### Directory structure in VM that would be created:
 ```